CSU Wolstein Center Turns 30!

 Speaking of legends, did you know that future NFL hall-of-famer and coaching legend Bill Belichick and his wife sat in on Rock Hall inductees Bon Jovi when the band performed there on March 4, 1993?
 Well, now you do.
 The former Cleveland Browns coach was both cheered and jeered in equal measure.

-Then there???s future NBA hall-of-famer, Akronite and former Cleveland Cavaliers basketball team captain/ champion LeBron James, who played his first nationally televised game at Wolstein.
+Then there’s future NBA hall-of-famer, Akronite and former Cleveland Cavaliers basketball team captain/ champion LeBron James, who played his first nationally televised game at Wolstein.
 His high school team St. Vincent-St. Mary was pitted against scrappy Oak Hill.
 Get this: tickets were a mere five bucks.
 Three teams and four titles later, James is considered the best in the game and one of the best to ever play basketball.

-We all ???knew him when,??? but the rest of the world met him at Wolstein Center that day.
+We all “knew him when,” but the rest of the world met him at Wolstein Center that day.

 In fact, the world has had a front row seat at the arena for many dignitaries in the form of political debates, rallies and more.
 Former U.S. presidents Bill Clinton and Barack Obama have addressed audiences from Wolstein.
 One-time presidential hopefuls Al Gore, Hillary Clinton, Rev. Jesse Jackson, Rev. Al Sharpton and John Glenn have, too.
-Same goes for director Spike Lee and singer-actresses Beyonc?? and Erykah Badu.
+Same goes for director Spike Lee and singer-actresses Beyoncé and Erykah Badu.

 But perhaps the most important and creative face time at the arena happened within the past year.
 When the state of Ohio needed a mass vaccination clinic to address the global pandemic, CSU answered the call and hosted the Ohio National Guard at Wolstein Center.
 Tens of thousands of coronavirus vaccines were administered to Northeast Ohioans at the venue.

-After all that ???pomp and circumstance,??? it???s easy to forget that Wolstein has also been the home of CSU???s graduation ceremonies ??? and will be again next month for both 2020 and 2021 graduates.
-Many a CSU graduate in regalia has ???walked the stage??? there over the last 30 years, after working hard to earn their college degrees.
+After all that “pomp and circumstance,” it’s easy to forget that Wolstein has also been the home of CSU’s graduation ceremonies – and will be again next month for both 2020 and 2021 graduates.
+Many a CSU graduate in regalia has “walked the stage” there over the last 30 years, after working hard to earn their college degrees.
 The next group of Viking grads (around 1,300 or so) will walk December 12.

-With 13,610 permanent seats and 1512 telescopic seats, Wolstein Center is the largest basketball arena in the Horizon League, the second largest college basketball arena in the state of Ohio and??? well, if its walls could talk, it would have a lot more to say than even this birthday serenade does.
+With 13,610 permanent seats and 1512 telescopic seats, Wolstein Center is the largest basketball arena in the Horizon League, the second largest college basketball arena in the state of Ohio and… well, if its walls could talk, it would have a lot more to say than even this birthday serenade does.

-At one point several years ago, the venue was actually considered for demolition ??? with a smaller arena and housing for 1,000+ students taking its place.
+At one point several years ago, the venue was actually considered for demolition – with a smaller arena and housing for 1,000+ students taking its place.
 But that plan never came to fruition.
 Now in its fourth decade of service, the Wolstein Center story is still unfolding.
-At 30 years young, it remains home to Vikings men???s and women???s basketball and is now the home court for the Cleveland Charge of the NBA G-League as well.
+At 30 years young, it remains home to Vikings men’s and women’s basketball and is now the home court for the Cleveland Charge of the NBA G-League as well.

 Happy birthday, Wolstein Center!
 Your legacy looms large over the campus and all of Cleveland.
 And yes, 30 looks good on you.